mahmoudadelmohamed/component-generator/README.md

 ## How to run in dev mode ?

-- First install dependencies by running (Be sure to have node v14+)
+- First make sure dependencies by running (Be sure to have node v14+)
     ```
     bash ./script.sh
     ```